LeonardoPuccio/LAMP-NodeJS/README.md

 > user: root
 > password: root

-*Note: vagrantdb is an user with all privileges on vagrantdb, this for avoid conflict problem with phpmyadmin and access to it.*
+*Note: vagrantdb is an user with all the privileges on vagrantdb, this is needed to avoid conflict problem with the phpmyadmin access.*

 ## References
  - [What is VirtualBox?](https://www.virtualbox.org/manual/ch01.html "VirtualBox Doc")